 In the south, all three species face considerable habitat loss and fragmentation due to agricultural intensification, and land use changes associated with natural resource exploitation (logging and hydroelectricity), recreation, and human habitation (Javorek 2011).
+At this time in the NWT, habitat availability is not thought to be a limiting factor.
+The scale of these kinds of activities is generally low.

-Although certain site characteristics are preferred to an extent, they all display considerable habitat plasticity.
+Although certain site characteristics are preferred to an extent, they all display considerable flexibility in choosing nesting and foraging habitats.
 Underground nesting sites are preferred by these species, and by many other bumble bees in the NWT.
 Niche overlap, or competition for suitable nesting sites from other species, is a potential stressor for these bumble bees (Richards 1978), but the distribution or number of nesting sites are unknown.